iimez/lllms/README.md

 #### Possible Future Goals

 - Create a separate HTTP API thats independent of the OpenAI spec and stateful.
+See [discussion](https://github.com/iimez/lllms/discussions/8).
 - Add a clientside library (React hooks?) for use of above API.
 - Provide a Docker image.
 And maybe a Prometheus endpoint.